twopiers/weather/README.md

 Available via Sparks.
 For info about how to install sparks, go here: http://getsparks.org/install

-To install via CLI:

->     $ php tools/spark install weather

 ## Loading

-You can then load the spark with this:
+You can load the spark with this:

 >     $this->load->spark('weather/0.0.1');